AngusWright/AstroStats/Md/IntroductionToStatistics_Section0.md

 </table>
 <!--}}}-->

-# **Object Orientated vs Functional Code** <!--{{{-->
+# Object Orientated vs Functional Code <!--{{{-->

-As mentioned above, **R** and **python** differ somewhat in the type of programming to which they lend themselves. **R** is very much a functional programming language at heart, meaning that tasks are completed by running functions.
-Conversely, python is primarily geared towards object-oriented programming.
-That said, both **R** and **python** have the ability to be run in a functional or object-oriented fashion, but most code written in each language is geared one-way or the other.
-What this means in practice is that frequently the same code will look quite different in **R** and **python**.
+As mentioned above, `R` and `python` differ somewhat in the type of programming to which they lend themselves. `R` is very much a functional programming language at heart, meaning that tasks are completed by running functions.
+Conversely, `python` is primarily geared towards object-oriented programming.
+That said, both `R` and `python` have the ability to be run in a functional or object-oriented fashion, but most code written in each language is geared one-way or the other.
+What this means in practice is that frequently the same code will look quite different in `R` and `python`.
 But if you understand the difference between functional and object-oriented styles of programming, it will make things clearer.
-To demonstrate the distinction between functional and object oriented programming, let’s look at some simple matrix multiplication of eigenvectors and eigenvalues:
+To demonstrate the distinction between functional and object oriented programming, let’s look at some simple matrix multiplication of eigenvectors and eigenvalues.
+In `R` we can do an eigen-decomposition using the `eigen()` function, and in `python` we use the `numpy.linalg.eig()` function:

 <table style="width: 90%">
 <colgroup>